MaxAkito/MBTL-Community-Patch/README.md

 In general, terminology is left uncapitalized unless it intersects with another meaning of the word.

-For example: Executor (an agent of the Holy Church) as a term is kept capitalized as to differentiate it from executor (someone who executes people) as a word.
-Like wise a Dead Apostle (type of vampire) is not just a dead apostle (an apostle that is dead).
+For example: Executor (an agent of the Holy Church) as a term is kept capitalized as to differentiate it from executor (someone who executes) as a word.
+Likewise a Dead Apostle (type of vampire) is not just a dead apostle (an apostle that is dead).
 In contrast, magecraft only ever refers to the term, and as such is not liable to be misconstrued as anything else.

 In addition, some things are capitalized by virtue of being names of organizations, places or titles.